To describe an architecture in Timeloop, one must specify the hardware

 nodes within the branch.

-Under the nodes
+Under the nodes key,

-Spatial fanout is expressed by adding a spatial
+Spatial fanout is expressed by adding a spatial attribute to a leaf node.

 Under a hierarchy, this spatial fanout will be applied to all subsequent nodes